Authentic Tai Chi classes in

 "Tai Chi Form" = T'ai Chi Ch'uan / Taijiquan = a solo practice

-"Sensing Hands" = Twey Shou / Tui Shou = a 2 person practice
+"Push Hands" = Twey Shou / Tui Shou = Tai Chi 'conversation' = a 2 person practice

 3 minutes on the concept of Qi

-"Sword" = T'ai Chi Chien / Taiji Jian = both a solo practice ("Sword form") and a 2 person practice ("Fencing")
+"Sword" = T'ai Chi Chien / Taiji Jian = Tai Chi 'dancing' = a solo practice ("Form") and a 2 person practice ("Fencing")

-We teach Sword Form and Fencing only to experienced students - typically on TCF trainings or special weekend workshops.
+We teach Sword Form and Fencing only to experienced students - either in regular classes or at TCF trainings or special weekend workshops.

 "5 Element Qigong" = also known as "Roots & Branches" = Ch'i Kung / Qigong = a wellbeing practice

 We focus on our breathing, and combine this with either holding of an individual position, continuously moving between left and right versions of the position, or developing this into a flowing 'walk'.
-We also have specific self massages associated with each energy / emotions.
-All this is supported with mental imagery.
+We also teach specific self massages.
+All this is supported with mental imagery to help move the Qi.

-We teach Qigong in classes which typically focus in each class on just one particular energy / emotion, which is represented by a particular "element" in the Chinese system, and also associated with a season.
+We teach Qigong in classes which typically focus in each class on just one particular energy / emotion, represented by a particular "element" in the Chinese system, and also associated with a particular season.

 There are 5 seasons / elements / energies / emotions: